quizunlocked/discordbot/README.md

 - `Send Messages` - To send quiz questions and responses
 - `Use Slash Commands` - To respond to slash command interactions
-- `Read Message History` - To read previous messages in channels
-- `Add Reactions` - To add reactions to quiz messages
 - `Embed Links` - To send rich embeds for leaderboards and quiz information
 - `Attach Files` - To potentially send quiz results or images

-**Server Management (for Admin Commands):**

-- `Manage Server` - Required for admin commands that manage server settings
-- `Administrator` - Required for admin commands (set via `setDefaultMemberPermissions`)

 ### Invite URL